fusionjs/fusionjs/fusion-core/README.md

 });
 ```

-The API plugin is declaring that it needs a logger that matches the api documented by the `LoggerToken`.
+The API plugin is declaring that it needs a logger that matches the API documented by the `LoggerToken`.
 The user then provides an implementation of that logger by registering the `fusion-plugin-console-logger` plugin with the `LoggerToken`.

 ## Middleware